 - Spray on a water-resistant protective spray

-You should use the protective spray on your chair the moment you bring it home, to make cleaning easier and safer for your chair.
+You should use the protective spray on your chair when you bring it home to make cleaning simpler and safer for your chair.
+Find everything you need to know about cleaning suede furniture here.

 Though vinyl provides durability, it also can make stain removal extra tricky.
 Try this: